-\begin{Th} A $\das$ point process with L\'evy measure $\Lambda$ and spectral measure $\sigma$ can be represented as superposition of two independent infinitely divisible processes: a regular and a singular ones.
-The regular process is a cluster process having \pgfl given by~\eqref{eq:pois-sib} with spectral measure $\sigma|_{\M_1}=\sigma(\cdot \ind_{\M_1})$ and the singular process is a cluster process with \pgfl given by \eqref{eq:pg-pp} corresponding to L\'evy measure $\Lambda|_{\M_\infty}$ (or by \eqref{eq:pg-pp-spec} with spectral measure $\sigma|_{\SSph\setminus\M_1}$). \end{Th} \begin{proof} Represent $\Lambda$ as the sum $\Lambda|_{\M_f}+ \Lambda|_{\M_\infty}$ of two orthogonal measures: $\Lambda$ restricted on the set $\M_f$ and on $\M_\infty$.
-Then $\Q$ also decomposes into two orthogonal measures: the one concentrated on finite configurations and the one concentrated on infinite point configurations (because the corresponding Poisson process $\Pi_\mu$ is finite or infinite with probability 1, correspondingly).
-Finally, $G_\Phi[u]$ in \eqref{eq:klm} separates into the product of p.\ssp g.\ssp fl.'s corresponding to the cluster process studied in the previous section and the second one with p.\ssp g.\ssp fl.~\eqref{eq:pg-pp} with $\Lambda$ replaced by $\Lambda|_{\M_\infty}$. \end{proof}
+\begin{Th} A $\das$ point process with L\'evy measure $\Lambda$ and spectral measure $\sigma$ can be represented as a superposition of two independent infinitely divisible processes: a regular and a singular one.
+The regular process is a cluster process having a \pgfl given by \eqref{eq:pois-sib} with spectral measure $\sigma|_{\M_1}=\sigma(\cdot\ind_{\M_1})$ and the singular process is a cluster process with a \pgfl given by \eqref{eq:pg-pp} corresponding to L\'evy measure $\Lambda|_{\M_\infty}$ (or by \eqref{eq:pg-pp-spec} with spectral measure $\sigma|_{\SS\setminus\M_1}$). \end{Th} \begin{pf} Represent $\Lambda$ as the sum $\Lambda|_{\M_f}+ \Lambda|_{\M_\infty}$ of two orthogonal measures: $\Lambda$ restricted on the set $\M_f$ and on $\M_\infty$.
+Then $\Q$ also decomposes into two orthogonal measures: the one concentrated on finite configurations and the one concentrated on infinite point configurations (because the corresponding Poisson process $\Pi_\mu$ is finite or infinite with probability~1, correspondingly).
+Finally, $G_\Phi[u]$ in \eqref{eq:klm} separates into the product of p.g.fl.'s corresponding to the cluster process studied in the previous section and the second one with p.g.fl. \eqref{eq:pg-pp} with $\Lambda$ replaced by $\Lambda|_{\M_\infty}$. \end{pf}